microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/group_post_groups.md

 ```

 #### Request 2
-The second example request creates an Office 365 Group with owners specified.
+The second example request creates an Office 365 Group with owners and members specified.
 <!-- {
   "blockType": "request"
 }-->